Marywood University - Department of Communication Sciences and Disorders

 A student must possess adequate communication skills to:

-- Possess reading and writing skills sufficient to meet curricular and clinical demands.*
+• Possess reading and writing skills sufficient to meet curricular and clinical demands in Standard American English.*

-A student most posses adequate motor skills to:
+A student must possess adequate motor skills to:

 INTELLECTUAL / COGNITIVE